ytakefuji/counting-for-entomologists/README.md

-# A new tool for counting the number of small insects for entomologists
+# A new tool for counting the number of small objects.
+bugcount is a useful tool for entomologists to count the number of bugs.

 # How to install this package:
 $ pip install bugcount